NATO websites hit in cyber attack over Crimea stance

 The claim, made at www.cyber-berkut.org, could not immediately be independently verified.
 Cyber berkut is a reference to the feared and since disbanded riot squads used by the government of ousted pro-Russian Ukrainian President Viktor Yanukovich.

-As well as the main NATO website www.NATO.int, the website of a NATO-affiliated cyber security centre in Estonia was also affected.
+As well as the main NATO website www.NATO.int, the website of a NATO-affiliated cyber security center in Estonia was also affected.
 The alliance said none of its essential systems were compromised.

 Occupied by Russian forces for over a week, the largely Russian-speaking Crimea holds a referendum on seceding from Ukraine to join Russia on Sunday.
 NATO states have opposed the move, calling it unconstitutional and effectively an annexation of Ukraine's sovereign territory.